Which vintage food adverts do you remember from your childhood?

 1950s: Minute Maid Orange Juice

 Minute Maid fresh-frozen Orange Juice is frozen, concentrated juice in a tin that has to be thawed overnight and mixed with water.
-This advert from 1957 touts its “healthful” Vitamin C content and the fact you get more for your money than if you squeezed your own oranges at home.
+This advert from 1957 touts its 'healthful' Vitamin C content and the fact you get more for your money than if you squeezed your own oranges at home, offering a convenient and affordable alternative to freshly squeezed juice.

 1950s: Hydrox Cookies

-Almost identical to an Oreo, Hydrox Cookies were made by Sunshine Biscuits and actually invented first.
-This advert from 1957 depicts a school boy taking a big bite out of one and claims “Nothing’s in a class with Hydrox, the original”.
+Almost identical to an Oreo, Hydrox Cookies were made by Sunshine Biscuits and were actually invented first.
+This advert from 1957 depicts a schoolboy taking a big bite out of one and claiming: 'Nothing’s in a class with Hydrox, the original.'
+The Hydrox cookie, with its crisp chocolate wafer and creamy filling, was originally introduced in 1908 and marketed as a wholesome snack.
+Sunshine Biscuits used the catchy slogan to assert its position as the pioneer of the sandwich cookie.

 1950s: Betty Crocker GingerCake Mix